annesophielassen/annesophielassen.github.io/index.md

 Before starting my PhD studies, I was a RA for Tom Kirchmaier and Niels Westergaard-Nielsen.
 I hold a MSc
-and BSc in Economics (cand.polit) from Copenhagen University.
+and BSc in Economics (cand.polit) from University of Copenhagen.

 ---